 Research Focus Areas

-The Division of Experimental Pathology represents the research component of the Department of Pathology at the Beth Israel Deaconess Medical Center.
+The Division of Experimental Pathology represents the research component of the Department of Pathology at Beth Israel Deaconess Medical Center.

 Researchers in the Division of Experimental Pathology have designed in vitro and in vivo models for the characterization of pathological and physiological processes such as: